Spinal Disc Replacement: supporting pain free mobility through next generation Spinal Prosthesis

 - Indications: Spinal Disc Degeneration with chronic back pain

-- Strategy: Spinal Disc Replacement (ADR) replaces the intervetebral Disc with a disc prosthesis maintaining natural mobility of the vertebrate spine
+- Strategy: Spinal Disc Replacement (ADR) replaces the intervertebral Disc with a disc prosthesis maintaining natural mobility of the vertebrae of the spine

-- Inpatient treatment: 2 days for cervical disc replacement and 10 days for lumbar disc replacement
+- Inpatient treatment: 2 days for cervical disc replacement and 10 days for lumbar disc replacementana

 - Outpatient Rehabilitation: 14 days for cervical artificial disc and 21 days for lumbar artificial disc replacement